koenbuyens/oauth-2.0-security-cheat-sheet/README.md

 - **Handle-based Tokens**  (opaque tokens, reference tokens) are typically random strings that can be used to retrieve the data associated with that token.
 This is similar to passing a variable by reference in a programming language.
 - **Self-contained Tokens** are tokens that contain all the data associated with that token.
 This is similar to passing a variable by value in a programming language.
 This is typically expressed as a JWT.

-Refresh tokens are handle-based.
-Access tokens can be either.
+Refresh tokens are handle-based, access tokens can be either, and identity tokens (OpenID/Connect) are self contained.

 **OpenID/Connect** is an authentication mechanism built on top of the authZ code grant.
 The server also returns an identity token (JWT) containing information about the user.